xEnVrE/robots-io/README.md

 internally using `yarp::cv::fromCvMat<T>`. `T` can be any kind of `yarp::sig::Pixel*` given that it is supported by `yarp::cv::fromCvMat<T>`.

-Using this kind of probes, you can, e.g., write your code in a generic way and, only if you need to send to YARP ports on a specific system, install `RobotsIO` with `YARP` support.
-Since it is possible to check whether a probe exists or not, you can place probes whenever you want in your code and let them work only if you added them.
+Using this kind of probes, it is possible to, e.g., write code in a generic way and, only if it is required to use YARP ports on a specific system, install `RobotsIO` with `YARP` support.

 To be done:
 - Probes for saving images and data on disk